sirn/dotfiles/etc/emacs/packages/README.md

   (add-hook 'markdown-mode-hook #'apheleia-mode))
 ```

-Any adjustments to `apheleia`'s variables should be done via `use-feature`:
+Any adjustments to `apheleia`'s variables should be done via `:config`:

 ``` elisp
 (use-package markdown-mode